gadyke/gadyke.github.io/index.md

 ## When?
 **Saturday the 20th of January, 2018**.
 The ceremony will take place at **1pm**, but guests are welcome from noon.

+## What?
+We've both been to great weddings that have been near and far, big and small, quiet and **loud**.

+For our day, we've decided we want a smaller affair.
+Although we're nowhere near done planning yet - and you'll find information here as it develops - break dancing probably won't feature.

 ## Where?
 We're holding both the ceremony and the reception at the **Five Arrows Hotel (HP18 0JE)**, on the edge of the Waddesdon Manor estate near Aylesbury, Buckinghamshire.